Best Prescription Dive and Snorkel Masks – Rx Lenses for Scuba Diving

-Can you remove your corrective lenses from your scuba dive or snorkeling mask after gluing?
+Can you remove your Rx lenses from your scuba dive or snorkeling mask after gluing?

 Using this approach is somewhat final for the mask you’re using.
 If you buy a new mask and it doesn’t fit you well then you usually will not be able to get your lenses out again and you in many cases will better off getting a prescription snorkel or diving mask.